- Badger Maps has 3500 customers

 - Different cultures will develop different types of camaraderie

 - Put up an infrastructure to ensure that people mentor the new generation while working in a remote environment.

 Hey, Steve.
 Thank you very much for coming on the show.
-So CEO of Badger Maps, you are the number one app in the app store for field sales, you know, field sales, MBA from Stanford.
+So CEO of Badger Mapping, you are the number one app in the app store for field sales, you know, field sales, MBA from Stanford.

-I know you guys have about 3,500 customers and you’re doing the four million dollars in revenue but before we talk about anything else, let’s talk about who you are and why you started Badger Maps?
+I know you guys have about 3,500 customers and you're doing the four million dollars in revenue but before we talk about anything else, let's talk about who you are and why you started Badger Mapping?